Renegotiation means to integrate your past experiences into the present.

 1. Tracking.
 In renegotiation, you become mindful of your body sensations, images, behaviors, emotions, and thoughts.
 Tracking encourages a heightened state of body awareness, allowing you to become conscious of previously hidden instinctual responses.
 Tracking can be done alone, but since safety is important, it is best undertaken with a therapist, trusted friend, or family member.

 2. Activation.
 The nervous system, muscles, body, and mind are tensed in preparation for defensive action.
 The brain releases chemicals to provide the necessary energy.

-3. Defeat/overwhelm.
+3. Titration.
+Moving towards issues slowly and in small, sometimes tiny doses while building up physiological capacity avoids overwhelm.
 Feelings of complete helplessness, defeat, and overwhelm constitute the psychological experience of the immobility response.
-These feelings may arise again as part of reexperiencing some aspects of the original event—however, you will not actually relive the trauma.
-This would not be helpful; in fact, experiencing defeat/overwhelm again and again can actually be harmful.
+These feelings may arise again as part of reexperiencing some aspects of the original event and are carefully monitored —however, you will not actually relive the trauma.
+As this would not be helpful, overexposure processes are carefully avoided.

 4. Resourcing.
 Your instinctive resources for successful self-defense, overwhelmed in the original event, become available through the tracking process.
 During the resourcing phase of renegotiation, your therapist or friend (support is critical here) guides you to reclaim these tools.

 5. Pendulating.
 As you become resourced, you will find a natural rhythm that guides you back and forth between the past (unresourced) defeat and the present (resourced) experience, allowing for the formation of a new experience.